cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. Generate proofs and shard each into shares
 1. Encode each measurement share and shares of each proof into an input share

-Only one pair of measurement and proof(s) share (called the "Leader" shares above) are vectors of field elements.
+Only one pair of measurement and proof(s) share (called the "Leader" shares) are vectors of field elements.
 The other shares (called the "Helper" shares) are represented instead by an XOF seed, which is expanded into vectors of field elements.
 The methods on `Prio3` for deriving the prover randomness, measurement shares, and proof shares are defined in {{prio3-auxiliary}}.